abbyy721/Data_Analysis_Portfolio/README.md

 ```
 ## ✍️ Notes

-- Practiced while following a YouTube tutorial series on SQL for BigQuery
 - Dataset: Custom-created dataset uploaded to my own Google BigQuery project
 - Purpose: To deepen understanding of SQL and BigQuery through hands-on exercises